 Next, I installed a middle divider panel to divide the left and right cabinets.
 I simply screwed this into the center of the cabinet using 1 ¼” wood screws along the top and bottom.

 Note that this divider is inset from the front of the cabinet ¾” like the bottom.
 The doors will overlay this piece once it’s complete.

 Then I realized I had forgotten something and had to regroup.
 When I applied edge banding to the sides, I didn’t think about doing the top edge.
 I also didn’t think about covering up the pocket holes on the top.

 When I install the “floating top frame” in the next step, these edges will show and so will the pocket holes.

 So I needed to cover them.
 I applied glue on edge banding along all the top edges of the carcass to solve this problem before moving on to the next step.

-Step 3: Add “Floating Top Frame” to Modern Console Cabinet
+Step 3: Add “Floating Top Frame” to Modern Sideboard Cabinet

 Now the main body of the cabinet is assembled, so I moved it out of the way to work on the top.
 Between this main body and the top, I added a little frame to make the top look like it’s floating over the body of the cabinet.

 I assembled a frame that was 1 ½” narrower on both sides than the body of the cabinet using some of the 2 ½″ inch wide strips and ¾″ pocket holes and 1 ¼″ pocket hole screws.

 Once it was together, I applied edge banding along the edges and glued it onto the cabinet like shown so that it was ¾” inset along all sides.